-COVID Vaccination Requirement: Per AGO Policy, employees and volunteers of the Washington State Attorney General’s Office (AGO) must be fully vaccinated no later than October 18, 2021, as a condition of employment.
+COVID Vaccination Requirement: Per AGO Policy, employees and volunteers of the Washington State Attorney General’s Office (AGO) must be fully vaccinated as a condition of employment.
 Being fully vaccinated means that an individual is at least two weeks past their final dose of an authorized COVID-19 vaccine regimen.
 If you are selected to serve within the AGO as an employee or volunteer, you will be required to provide proof of vaccination before you are able to begin work.
 You may request an accommodation if you are unable to meet the requirement due to a medical or religious necessity.
-Currently all staff, whose duties permit, are teleworking, though the AGO plans to re-open its offices for visitors and staff beginning November 29, 2021.
+Currently all staff, whose duties permit, are teleworking, though the AGO plans to re-open its offices for visitors and staff beginning January 18, 2022.

 * * * * * * * * * * * *